johnjateng9-dotcom/e7449270-4b61-4fa8-813d-f9cd3c602460/replit.md

 The backend uses Express.js with TypeScript and follows a layered architecture:

 - **Server Layer**: Express.js server with middleware for logging, JSON parsing, and error handling
+- **Authentication Layer**: JWT-based authentication with bcrypt password hashing and session management
+- **Authorization Layer**: Role-based access control with middleware protection for routes
-- **Storage Layer**: Abstracted storage interface (IStorage) with in-memory implementation for development
+- **Storage Layer**: DatabaseStorage class implementing IStorage interface for all database operations
-- **Routes**: Centralized route registration system with API prefix convention
+- **Routes**: Comprehensive REST API with authentication-protected endpoints for all features
 - **Database**: Drizzle ORM configured for PostgreSQL with Neon serverless database
+- **Validation**: Zod schemas for request validation and type safety throughout the stack

 ## Database Design